crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Artificers
   Artificers have built, bought or burgled an assortment of magic wands to help them through the early Dungeon.
-Wands have a limited number of uses, though, so they'll want to upgrade from their short sword ASAP.
+Wands have a limited number of uses, though, so they'll want to upgrade from their club ASAP.

 Wanderers
   Wanderers are "jacks-of-all-trades, masters of none".
 They start the game